bomonike/bomonike.github.io/anthropic-certs.md

 ## Installs

-1. If you need to buy a machine, consider that MacMini have good resale value and value on mid-tier vs. PC server with NVIDIA GPU.
+1. If you need to buy a machine, consider that Mac Mini have good resale value and value on mid-tier vs. PC server with NVIDIA GPU.
 1. Buy two USB drives for backup.
 One to keep plugged in and another for daily full backups you leave in a faraday bag.

 1. Install Homebrew